kennism/homelab/vsphere/README.md

 ---

 ### Step 7
-Update esxi to latest version ( if no iso avail, use: `esxcli software profile update -p ESXi-7.0U3c-19193900-standard -d https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml` ( see: https://tinkertry.com/easy-update-to-latest-esxi ) )
+Update `esxi` to latest ( at the time of writing this `7.0u3e` was the latest version ) version ( if no iso avail, use: `esxcli software profile update -p ESXi-7.0U3e-19898904-standard -d https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml` ( see: https://tinkertry.com/easy-update-to-latest-esxi ) )

 ---